AT St Joseph’s Catholic Primary School the nursery class has been making the most of the spring sunshine with sensory walks around the grounds.

 The children were particularly delighted to see two ducks on the pond and to create flower craft with their collections.
 “I liked hammering the yellow colour flower,” said one child.

-These include a free choice art area, music area and role play zone and provide a variety of opportunities to develop vital pro-social, communication and physical skills.
+These include a free choice art area, music area and role play zone, providing a variety of opportunities to develop vital communication and physical skills.

 Activities include baking, sewing, music, dance and gardening.
 Group times are kept short and interesting and focus on developing early phonics and mathematics skills as well as weekly RE and literacy.
 The aim is to ensure that children not only succeed academically, but also grow spiritually and morally, developing into fully rounded individuals.

-Everyone follows the diamond rules at St Joseph’s and works hard on copying the example of Jesus, using good manners, caring for friends and resources and following instructions carefully.
+Everyone follows the diamond rules at St Joseph’s, working hard on copying the example of Jesus, using good manners, caring for friends and resources and following instructions.
 The children love to receive stickers for following these rules.

 Practitioners sensitively encourage children to be as independent as possible, in collaboration with parents, assisting with a smooth transition into Reception year.